 1.0 Policy Statement

-1.2 The Trust takes its duty to respond to concerns and complaints seriously and every complaint will be dealt with swiftly and professionally, with every effort to resolve matter/s raised whilst being fair and transparent.
+1.2 The Trust takes its duty to respond to concerns and complaints seriously and every complaint will be dealt with sensitively, swiftly and professionally, with every effort to resolve matter/s raised whilst being fair and transparent.

 2.0 Scope and Purpose

 2.1 Under Part 7 of the Education (Independent School Standards) Regulations 2014, parents/carers have a right to raise a concern or make a complaint and will be directed to this procedure.
-Complaints from members of the public about facilities or services provided are not covered by the same regulations however will also be handled swifty and professionally using the principles of this policy.
+Complaints from members of the public about facilities or services provided are not covered by the same regulations however will also be handled sensitively, swifty and professionally using the principles of this policy.

 2.2 This procedure covers complaints about any provision of community facilities or services by the school, except complaints that are dealt with under other statutory procedures, including the exceptions listed below.
 Complaints in relation to third party, e.g., lettings may need to be referred to the supplier for resolution under their own complaints procedure.

-AdmissionsConcerns about admissions are handled by the local authority.
-Further details and contacts can be found on www.bradford.gov.uk/admission For sixth form admissions, contact the relevant school
+Admissions | Concerns about admissions are handled by the local authority.
+Further details and contacts can be found on www.bradford.gov.uk/admission.
+For sixth form admissions, contact the relevant school |

-Child Protection (matters likely to require investigation)Complaints about child protection matters are handled under the safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the Children’s Initial Contact Point (01274 433999) or out of hours Emergency Duty Team (01274 431010)
+Child Protection (matters likely to require investigation) | Complaints about child protection matters are handled under the child protection and safeguarding policy and in accordance with relevant statutory guidance.
+If you have serious concerns, you may wish to contact the Children’s Initial Contact Point (01274 433999) or out of hours Emergency Duty Team (01274 431010) |

-Exclusion of children from school*Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions. *Complaints about the application of the behaviour policy can be made through the Trust’s complaints procedure.
+Exclusion of children from school* | Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions. *Complaints about the application of the behaviour policy can be made through our Trust’s complaints procedure. |

-Staff grievancesComplaints from staff will be dealt with under the Trust grievance procedures
+Staff grievances | Complaints from staff will be dealt with under our Trust grievance procedures |

-Staff conductWhere appropriate, complaints about staff conduct will be dealt with under the Trust’s disciplinary procedures.
-Complainants will be advised that any staff conduct complaints will be considered under the disciplinary procedure, but outcomes will not be shared with them.
+Staff conduct | Where appropriate, complaints about staff conduct will be dealt with under our Trust’s disciplinary procedures.
+Complainants will be advised that any staff conduct complaints will be considered under the disciplinary procedure, but outcomes will not be shared with them. |

-Statutory assessment of SENDConcerns should be raised directly with the local authority.
+Statutory assessment of SEND | Concerns should be raised directly with the local authority. |

-WhistleblowingThe Trust has a whistleblowing procedure for all employees, including temporary staff, contractors and volunteers.
-Link to policy and details with details of Protect /NSPCC The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
-Referrals can be made at: www.education.gov.uk/contactus.
+Whistleblowing | Our Trust has a whistleblowing procedure for all staff, including temporary staff, contractors and volunteers.
+The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
+Referrals can be made at: www.education.gov.uk/contactus. |

 2.3 It is recognised that on occasion, a child/young person may wish to complain, and their views will be given equal consideration to those of adults.
 However, their age and ability to understand the process they are engaging in will be taken into consideration when dealing with the complaint, and the welfare of the child/young person will be paramount throughout.
 If the complaint of a child/young person progresses to Stage 4, extra care will be taken, with careful consideration of the atmosphere and proceedings throughout the hearing, to ensure they do not feel intimidated.
 The parents/carers will have the opportunity to say which parts of the hearing they feel the child/young person should attend, if any, but it may be that the panel feel it is not in the child/young person’s best interests to be present during all or part of the hearing.